-Arthur Kerschen, a pharmaceutical research scientist and small businessman.
+Arthur Kerschen, a biochemist and small businessman.
 Mr. Kerschen has served

-as a member of the Accuracy Certification Board for Pima County, Arizona and City of Tucson elections and as a Republican Party precinct committeeman.
+as a member of the Accuracy Certification Board for Pima County, Arizona and City of Tucson elections and as a precinct committeeman.

 Peter Schmerl, an estate planning administration attorney and small businessman.
 Mr. Schmerl